wsmd/react-admit-one/README.md

 `react-admit-one` attempts to solve this specific problem, or preventing it from happening, by guarding those components and restricting their use (mount) to one instance only.

-It's kind of an admit-one ticket that costs only 500 bytes for your components!
-Not only that, but it's also built with great developer experience in mind.
+It's kind of an admit-one ticket that costs [less than 500 bytes](https://github.com/ai/size-limit) for your components!
+Not only that, but it's also built with [great developer experience](#debugging) in mind.

 ## Getting Started